sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 resources and data assets by DVELP team members so as to protect our customers, team members, contractors, company, and other partners from harm caused by both deliberate and inadvertent misuse.
-Our intention in publishing this policy is not to impose restrictions but outline information security guidelines intended to protect DVELP assets.
+Our intention in publishing this policy is not to impose restrictions but to outline information security guidelines intended to protect DVELP assets.

 It is the responsibility of every member of our Community to interact with DVELP computing resources and data in a secure manner and to that end we provide the